 Health surveillance enables work-related health risks to be managed effectively.
 It can help to reduce the incidence and severity of work-related ill health by:

-- Identifying and protecting individuals who may be more vulnerable and at increased risk from other health conditions;
+- identifying and protecting individuals who may be more vulnerable and at increased risk from for example, other health conditions; and

 How do we identify where health surveillance is needed?